przystuj/turbo_bar_cam/README.md

 ## Parameter Adjustment System

-TURBOBARCAM includes a powerful parameter adjustment system that allows you to fine-tune camera behaviors.
+TurboBarCam includes a powerful parameter adjustment system that allows you to fine-tune camera behaviors.
 You can adjust these parameters using keybinds or commands.

 ### Adjustment Format